trushev/data_course/README.md

 ## vk_group

-That script fetchs information about vk group members and returns json file like
+That script fetches information about vk group members and returns json file like
 ```
 {
     "gender": {